The Manifesto.

 Definition of ANXIETISM

-1: the theory of the origin and perpetuation of the existence of an uncontrollable condition of abnormal and overwhelming emotions marked by an irrepressible sense of apprehension and fear often accompanied by physical signs (such as tension, sweating, and increased pulse rate), characterized by uncompromising doubt concerning the reality and nature of the threat, and by intractable self-doubt about one's capacity to cope with it
+1: the origin and perpetuation of the existence of an uncontrollable, abnormal condition that cannot be resolved but can only be controlled.
+The condition is marked by overwhelming feeling that include an irrepressible sense of apprehension and fear; often accompanied by physical signs (such as tension, sweating, and increased pulse rate); characterized by intractable self-doubt about one's capacity to cope with it.

-2: the teachings formulated by American healthcare intelligentsia and introduced into the American culture and perpetuated by the egregore, emphasizing the existence of an abnormal unchangeable state, characterized by feelings of powerlessness and inability to cope with threatening events, typically imaginary, and by physical tension, shown by sweating, trembling, etc.
+2: the teachings formulated by American healthcare intelligentsia and introduced into the American culture and perpetuated by the pharma marketing egregore, that emphasize the existence of an abnormal unchangeable state, that is characterized by feelings of powerlessness to overcome one's inner stress dynamics, and the inherent inability to cope with threatening events that result in anxious feelings, moods, and emotions.

-(If you are like me, you are not an Anxietist.
+If you are like me, you are not an Anxietist.
 No. No. Au contraire, though we do not deny the phenomenon of stress, we believe what is known as anxiety is a transient condition.
-It is feedback that a limit has been reached.
-We believe it can be reinterpreted.
-We believe we can feel as right as rain...once we learn how to do it best.)
+We believe it is feedback that a limit has been reached.
+We believe it can be interpreted and stopped, without having to rely on drugs, psychotherapy, or costly or expensive coping strategies.
+We believe we can feel as right as rain...once we learn how to be the bosses of our own brains.

 A high EQ can give you lots of empathy.